On two refinements of the bounded weak approximate identities: Introduction

 \section{Introduction}

-In 1977, Jones and Lahr introduced a new notion of an approximate identity for a commutative Banach algebra $A$ called "bounded weak approximate identity (b.w.a.i)" and gave an example of a semisimple and commutative semigroup algebra (semisimplity implies that its character space is non-empty) with a b.w.a.i which had no approximate identity, bounded or unbounded.
-Indeed, a bounded net $\{e_{\alpha}\}$ in $A$ is a b.w.a.i, if for each $a\in A$ and $\phi\in \Delta(A)$, $|\widehat{ae_{\alpha}}(\phi)-\widehat{a}(\phi)|\longrightarrow 0$.
-Since $\Delta(A)$ is a locally compact Hausdoroff space, one may ask the following question: What happens if the net $\{e_{\alpha}\}$ satisfies the following condition(s):
+In 1977, Jones and Lahr introduced a new notion of an approximate identity for a commutative Banach algebra $A$ called "bounded weak approximate identity (b.w.a.i.)" and gave an example of a semisimple and commutative semigroup algebra with a b.w.a.i. which has no approximate identity, bounded or unbounded.
+Indeed, a bounded net $\{e_{\alpha}\}$ in $A$ is a b.w.a.i., if for each $a\in A$ and $\phi\in \Delta(A)$, $|\widehat{ae_{\alpha}}(\phi)-\widehat{a}(\phi)|\longrightarrow 0$.
+Since $\Delta(A)$ is a locally compact Hausdoroff space, one may ask the following question: